 Scottish Voices started in 1991 as a trio of women vocal soloists (Alice Dumas, Amanda Morrison and Taylor Wilson) with Graham Hair as accompanist.
 Over the years it has slowly evolved into something like a co-operative, involving three generations of singers (35 sopranos and mezzos over the 27-year period), and recent performances and recordings have involved collaborations with male singers as well.
 The singers have been accompanied by several pianists, organists, harpists, vibraphonists and instrumental duos, as well as, on a few occasions, string quartet, ensemble or orchestra.
 The ensemble is based in Glasgow, but also performs in other Scottish venues, eg Edinburgh, Stirling and Aberdeen.

-Our most recent (2018 and 2019) recorded tracks have included director Graham Hair’s Lament for Hagia Sophia (SSAATTBB and electro-acoustic sound), and O Venezia, part 2 (SSAA and harp), and American composer Bruce Mahin’s Melancholy Sonnet (SSAA and vibraphone).
-Over the years, Scottish Voices has sung in about 20 languages including Latin, French, Italian, German, Spanish, Greek, Russian and English, not to mention languages as ancient as Aramaic and Hebrew, and works (mostly contemporary) to wordless syllables or phonetic text.
+Our most recent (2018 and 2019) recorded tracks have included director Graham Hair’s pieces Lament for Hagia Sophia (SSAATTBB and electro-acoustic sound), and O Venezia, part 2 (SSAA and harp), and American composer Bruce Mahin’s Melancholy Sonnet (SSAA and vibraphone).
+Over the years, Scottish Voices has sung in about 20 languages including Latin, French, Italian, German, Spanish, Greek, Hungarian, Russian and English, not to mention languages as ancient as Aramaic and Hebrew, and works (mostly contemporary) to wordless syllables or phonetic text.

 Frances Morrison-Allen, Alison McNeill, Taylor Wilson and Dorcas Owen, with harpist Helen Thomson, rehearsing with director Graham Hair in the Memorial Chapel of Glasgow University.